The Taoist Book of Days

 Then 61 hexagrams were assigned roles through each month to address each of the 365¼ days of a year.

 By engaging the Tao Time Book of Days one can develop an understanding of the I Ching, gaining incredible wisdom and insight in personal and universal flow.
 Actions taken result in most appropriate manifestations.
-Opportunities to raise The one called Dale Bruder, is among the cultural innovators who have devised implements and techniques to use the I Ching in describing and predicating elements, processes and experiences in practices involving special uses of the mind and body.energy cycles through deepening wisdom are available to be taken.
+The one called Dale Bruder is among the cultural innovators who have devised implements and techniques to use the I Ching in describing and predicating elements, processes and experiences in practices involving special uses of the mind and body energy cycles through deepening wisdom is available to be taken.

 Enjoy your journey and the sojourns the personal hexagrams take you.